ozyurtf/cpu-scheduler/README.md

 3) There should be no process that is waiting to enter its critical region forever.
 (This will prevent starvation)
 4) Two processes should not be in their critical regions at the same time.

-So we can conclude that using lock variables solely is not the best method to achieve mutual exclusion.
-So, let's take a look at other methods.
+So we can conclude that using lock variables solely is not the best method to prevent race conditions.
+Let's take a look at other methods.

 ### Peterson's Solution for Achieving Mutual Exclusion